-The JPL quick-look GPS LOD series was not included in the above iterative procedure for bias-rate correction and uncertainty scale factor determination because of the use of a stochastic model for the uncertainties of this series.
-The stochastic model includes random walk and firstorder autoregressive (AR1) components as well as a white noise component.
+The JPL quick-look GPS LOD series was not included in the above iterative procedure for bias-rate correction and uncertainty scale factor determination because of the use within the Kalman filter of a stochastic model for the uncertainties of this series.
+The stochastic model includes random walk and first-order autoregressive (AR1) components as well as a white noise component.
 These other components must be taken into account when adjusting the level of the white noise in the stochastic model.
-This was done after first separately determining and applying bias-rate corrections, but not uncertainty scale factors, to each of the 3 segments of the JPL GPS LOD series by comparing them to a reference series that was formed by combining all the other series after they had the bias-rate corrections and uncertainty scale factors applied to them that had been determined for them as described above.
-An uncertainty scale factor common to the entire JPL GPS LOD series was then determined in an iterative manner by comparing it to a reference series that was formed by combining all of the series including the JPL GPS LOD series.
-In order for the reference series to be quasi-independent of the JPL GPS LOD series, the Kalman filter that combined the series printed its estimate at the epoch of the LOD measurement before incorporating it into the state vector.
-An uncertainty scale factor and bias-rate correction common to the entire JPL GPS LOD series was then determined that made its residual, when differenced with the reference series, have a reduced chi-square near one.
-The resulting uncertainty scale factor and bias-rate correction was then applied to the JPL GPS LOD series and the process repeated until the scale factor thus determined changed by less than 0.1%.
-Besides determining the uncertainty scale factor and biasrate corrections, 13 outlying data points were also detected and deleted during this process.
+This was done after first separately determining and applying bias-rate corrections, but not uncertainty scale factors, to each of the four segments of the JPL GPS LOD series.
+These bias-rate corrections were determined by comparing each segment to a combination of all the other series after the other series had had the bias-rate corrections and uncertainty scale factors applied to them that had been determined for them as described above.
+After applying the bias-rate corrections thus determined to each segment, an uncertainty scale factor and a bias-rate correction common to the entire JPL GPS LOD series was determined by iteratively comparing the JPL series to a combination of all of the series including the JPL series.
+In order for this reference combination to be quasi-independent of the JPL GPS LOD series, the Kalman filter that combined the series printed its estimate at the epoch of the LOD measurement before incorporating it into the state vector.
+The uncertainty scale factor and bias-rate correction common to the entire JPL GPS LOD series were then determined that made its residual, when differenced with the reference series, have a reduced chi-square near one.
+The resulting uncertainty scale factor and bias-rate correction were then applied to the entire JPL GPS LOD series and the process was repeated until the scale factor changed by less than 0.2%.
+Besides determining the uncertainty scale factor and bias-rate corrections, 14 outlying data points were also detected and deleted during this process.

 Finally, each series was placed within a particular IERS reference frame by applying to it an additional bias-rate correction that is common to all the series.
 This additional correction was determined by first combining all the series after applying to them the relative bias-rate corrections and uncertainty scale factors that had been determined for them as described above.
-This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) C 04 (IERS 2002, section 3.5.1) during the interval 1987-2002 in order to obtain the additional bias-rate correction required to make it, and therefore, each individual series agree in bias and rate with the IERS series.
+This intermediate combination was then compared to the IERS combined Earth orientation series EOP(IERS) C 04 (IERS 2003, section 3.5.1) during the interval 1987-2003 in order to obtain the additional bias-rate correction required to make it, and therefore, each individual series agree in bias and rate with the IERS series.